Nutrition Tips for raising your nutrition score

-Choose lots of colorful fruits and vegetables because they are the protective foods.
+Choose lots of colorful fruits, vegetables, herbs and spices because they are the protective foods.
 There is more and more evidence that the phytonutrients found in colorful foods have protective properties that keep the bad guys in our bodies at bay.

 A rule of thumb for saturated fat is that, if it is solid at room temperature, it is saturated.
 If it is liquid at room temperature, it is not saturated.
 This rule applies to naturally saturated fats, such as butter, lard and coconut oil, as well as fats which have become saturated through processing, such as margarine, spreads and solid vegetable shortenings.
 Even peanut butter gets into the game.
 If your peanut butter stays solid and spreadable at room temperature, it has saturated fat (usually because it’s been hydrogenated); if it becomes more liquid at room temperature it is not saturated.
 Most health experts agree that we should eat fewer of the saturated fats in favor of the unsaturated variety.